 We booked tickets with Rottnest Express, the primary ferry provider to the island.
 This is your best bet for getting to the island as this is the company that shuttles island employees to and from the mainland.
 Make sure you play around with your dates and compare ferry prices when you book — some Tuesdays are significantly discounted.

 Once you get to Rottnest, not only will you be greeted by a colony of quokkas, but you will find yourself staring at some of the most beautiful white beaches you’ve ever seen.
 Rottnest Island (known as Wadjemup to the local Noongar people) is an A-class reserve.
-This means it has the highest level of protection afforded to a public land.
+This means it has the highest level of protection afforded to public land.
 It was also one of the last places in the world to switch over from manual to automated lighthouses.
 The island once sadly served as an aboriginal prison, but is now is dotted with cafes, hotels, a school, and a church.

 Tip: Quokkas are very friendly creatures, and if you lie very still to the ground, they will most likely scurry on over to you to curiously see what you’re up to.
-For an unforgettable selfie, hold out your phone, and turn it upside down so that the camera is on the bottom of the phone.
+For an unforgettable selfie, hold out your phone, and turn it upside down so that the camera is at the bottom of the phone.
 This will help catch more of the little quokkas’ bodies!
 Do not pet or feed the quokkas.

 Melbourne was voted the world’s most livable city many times in recent years.
 This beautiful spot in the State of Victoria was actually not on our original nine-day itinerary.
 But due to delayed flights and missed connections, we turned an unhappy situation into a happy 10th day of our trip.
 We had less than 12 hours in the city, but we made it count!